apiology/quality/README.md

 ```

 The default 'latest' tag contains the Ruby tools in a relatively small
 image.
-You can also get additional tools (see `Dockerfile.jumbo` in
+You can also get additional tools (see `Rockerfile` in
 this directory) by using the tag `jumbo-`(version) (e.g.,
 jumbo-latest, jumbo-x.y.z, etc)